jindalvishal09/Devops/Why_Devops_Needed/Why_Devops.md

 # Why Devops

+### ⚡ _Fun fact on DevOps?_

+DevOps is the outcome of applying the most trusted principles from the domain of physical manufacturing and leadership to the IT value stream.
+DevOps relies on bodies of knowledge from Lean, Theory of Constraints, the Toyota Production System, resilience engineering, learning organizations, safety culture, human factors, and many others.

+While the foundation of DevOps can be seen as being derived from Lean, the Theory of Constraints, and the Toyota Kata movement, many also view DevOps as the logical continuation of the Agile software journey that began in 2001.

 ### ⚡ _What is DevOps?_
 DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
 This speed enables organizations to better serve their customers and compete more effectively in the market for access and billing. </br></br><img src="/Resources/Why_Needed/Devops_basic.png"/></br></br>

 ### ⚡ _Software Development in legacy system aka non-agile_
 Every management process follows a set of principles.
 Here are the **three basic principles** the waterfall project management methodology goes by.